 We’ve been in the EDI business for 30 years and provide excellent customer service.
 We are leading the marketplace with our simple, flat fee pricing model.
 As you contemplate outsourcing EDI and contact other service providers, I encourage you to ask them this one question, “Exactly how much is EDI going to cost us each month?” and listen while they dance around an answer.

-To see how much EDI outsourcing with Integral Group will cost submit an Instant Quote.
+To see how much EDI outsourcing with Integral Group will cost, have a look at our plans

 Subscribe to learn more about EDI, logistics and E-commerce.